-The muggier period of the year lasts for 7.3 months, from April 10 to November 18, during which time the comfort level is muggy, oppressive, or miserable at least 36% of the time.
-The muggiest day of the year is August 8, with muggy conditions 100% of the time.
+The muggier period of the year lasts for 7.3 months, from April 10 to November 19, during which time the comfort level is muggy, oppressive, or miserable at least 36% of the time.
+The month with the most muggy days in Tampa is August, with 30.9 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Tampa experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in Tampa experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 7.9 months, from September 22 to May 20, with average wind speeds of more than 4.3 miles per hour.
-The windiest day of the year is March 10, with an average hourly wind speed of 5.5 miles per hour.
+The windier part of the year lasts for 7.9 months, from September 22 to May 19, with average wind speeds of more than 8.0 miles per hour.
+The windiest month of the year in Tampa is February, with an average hourly wind speed of 9.9 miles per hour.

-The calmer time of year lasts for 4.1 months, from May 20 to September 22.
-The calmest day of the year is July 20, with an average hourly wind speed of 3.2 miles per hour.
+The calmer time of year lasts for 4.1 months, from May 19 to September 22.
+The calmest month of the year in Tampa is July, with an average hourly wind speed of 6.1 miles per hour.

 The predominant average hourly wind direction in Tampa varies throughout the year.